rickMcGavin/100-days-of-code/log.md

 I finished the Sublime Text book finally after sitting on the last few chapters while focusing on my portfolio and resume.
 I wasn't missing much.
 Just a few emmet tips.
 The section on emmet was definitely what applied to me most, and was most interesting.

 More Angular 2 leanring.
-I'm eager to get to a point where I feel like I understand.
+I understand the concepts and everything.
+I'm very eager to get to a point where I can build something with Angular or React the way I can just sit down and build something in HTML/CSS/JS.